‘We put all our hearts on that table’: Grad students support campus wellbeing post-election

 Added Khoshal: “A lot of people don't have the opportunity to express how they really feel to others, whether within their families or elsewhere.
 So, for me, the most important thing was just showing up, being present and letting people express themselves in a non-judgmental environment that they may not have otherwise had access to otherwise.”

-MFT student Mariana Machaen Morales said most of the participants in the sessions she co-facilitated were fellow women of color, which heightened the connection for those involved.
+MFT student Mariana Machaen Morales said most of the participants in the sessions she co-facilitated were women of color and members of the LGBTQIA+ community, which heightened the connection for those involved.
 She said people came out of the experience feeling “liberated.”

 “Some were worried for their families, others were worried for their wellbeing and some even felt betrayed because they have differing opinions,” Machaen Morales said.
 “But as we talked more — not only as listener-to-student but also student-to-student — we all realized that we have power in our learning.
 Having the empathy and strength to show up and share those feelings is a big power combo.